“The world reveals itself to those who travel on foot.” – Werner Herzog

 Hiking

-Turkey has three official long-distance footpaths, the Lycian Way, listed by the Sunday Times as one of the world’s top ten walks, the St Paul Trail and the Carian Trail.
+For those seeking a challenge, Turkey boasts three official long-distance trails: the Lycian Way—named by the Sunday Times as one of the world’s top ten walks—the St Paul Trail, and the Carian Trail.

 Lycian Way